jglin/recipes/README.md

 * JDL-Studio from the JHipster project for data modeling https://www.jhipster.tech/
 * H2 database console at http://localhost:8080/h2-console/login.jsp.
 Set JDBC URL field to jdbc:h2:mem:testdb and use Generic H2 (Embedded) for the saved setting.
 * Bootstrap CSS - CSS framework, http://getbootstrap.com
 * In lecture 128 he talks about Maven Failsafe Plugin to use to run integration tests ending in 'IT' (I guess only classes ending in 'Test' would be picked up by Maven unless the Failsafe plugin is used).
-I investigated a little for Gradle, and found this article https://guides.gradle.org/migrating-from-maven that gives some solutions using either profiles or Gradle source sets.
+I investigated a little for Gradle, and found this article [https://guides.gradle.org/migrating-from-maven](https://guides.gradle.org/migrating-from-maven) that gives some solutions using either profiles or Gradle source sets.
+* Circle CI was used for continuous integration.